Second person dies of coronavirus in France

 In the central city of Beaune, a group of Chinese tourists were confined for several hours in their hotel after a member of their party who lived in Hong Kong died suddenly on Tuesday evening.
 They were released after a coronavirus test on the dead person proved negative.

-In nearby Lyon, mayor Gerard Collomb told BFM TV it was for France’s prime minister to decide whether a European Champions League soccer game between Olympique Lyonnais and Juventus, from Turin in northern Italy, should go ahead on Wednesday.
+In nearby Lyon, a European Champions League soccer game between Olympique Lyonnais and Juventus, from Turin in northern Italy, will go ahead on Wednesday, drawing criticism from some local politicians.

+“We have a football match with 3,000 supporters coming from Italy, and ... no protective measure have been put in place,” said Christophe Quiniou, the mayor of the Lyon suburb where the stadium is located.
+“We’re acting like nothing’s happening.”

 Italy’s virus crisis has now spread south, with the island of Sicily and regions of Tuscany and Liguria reporting cases.